Report

 Solitary Islands Marine Park is known for its populations of species with special conservation interest such as the endangered grey nurse shark.

 Solitary Islands ranges from 26 to 60 metres depth, with an average depth of 44 metres.
-The majority of the Park (97%) falls within the mesophotic zone (30-70 metres).
-[View on map] The mapped areas of the seafloor are dominated by Plane (90%) and Saddle (3%) geomorphology.
-[View on map]
+The majority of the Park (97%) falls within the mesophotic zone (30-70 metres) [view on map].
+The mapped areas of the seafloor are dominated by Plane (90%) and Saddle (3%) morphological features [view on map].

 What's known about the Solitary Islands marine park?